-The paper benefitted from discussions with Al Broaddus, Huberto Ennis, Hiroshi Fujiki, Ichiro Fukunaga, Robert Hetzel, Todd Keister, Pierre Liang, Allan Meltzer, Charles Plosser, Chester Spatt, and Charles Steindel, and from comments by participants at the 2014 BOJ-IMES Conference "Monetary Policy in a Post-Financial Crisis Era" at the Bank of Japan and by seminar participants at the Federal Reserve Bank of Richmond.
-Research for this paper was undertaken initially for a presentation "The 1951 Fed-Treasury Accord: Its Historic Significance and Relevance for Current Policy" at the 10th Philadelphia Fed Policy Forum in December 2013.
+The author would like to thank Al Broaddus, Huberto Ennis, Hiroshi Fujiki, Ichiro Fukunaga, Robert Hetzel, Todd Keister, Elizabeth Klee, Pierre Liang, Allan Meltzer, Charles Plosser, Chester Spatt, and Charles Steindel for discussions and correspondence that greatly improved the paper.
+The paper benefitted from an initial presentation at the 2014 BOJ-IMES Conference "Monetary Policy in a Post-Financial Crisis Era" at the Bank of Japan, and from subsequent presentations at the Federal Reserve Bank of Richmond, the 2014 International Business Cycle Conference of the Kiel Institute for the World Economy in Berlin, and the 2014 Swiss National Bank (SNB) Research Conference "Exit Strategies."
+Formal discussions of the paper at the SNB conference by David Archer and Thomas Moser were especially appreciated.
+Research for the paper was undertaken initially for a presentation, "The 1951 Accord: Its Historic Significance and Relevance for Current Policy," at the 10th Philadelphia Fed Policy Forum in December 2013.
 The views expressed in this paper are those of the author and do not necessarily reflect the official views of the Bank of Japan.